kamataak/orfr/README.md

 ```

 **Step 3:** Run the `wcpm()` function to estimate WCPM scores for
 selected cases.
-Here, we enter the manipulated data `datalong` from the
+Here, note that we enter the manipulated data `datalong`
-Step 1.
+from the Step 1.

 ``` r
 test_WCPMEAP <- wcpm(test_MCEM,